PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/polynomial_chaos/01_functional_analysis.md

 Using this expansion, we will be able to propagate uncertainty through the scientific model fast.

 To introduce the details of these concepts, we are going to talk about the space in which the scientific model lives.
-We will have to show that it is a vector space, introduce an innner product, show that the space is complete and separable.
+We will have to show that it is a vector space, introduce an inner product, and show that the space is complete and separable.
-As I said earlier, we will not explain all these concepts in detail, but we will at least define them and help you develop some intution about them.
+As I said earlier, we will not explain all these concepts in detail, but we will at least define them and help you develop some intuition about them.

 ## Vector Spaces